WalterSmuts/log_limit/README.md

 A rate limiting logging crate.
 Simply wraps the [log] crate with logic to ignore writing logs if that specific log-line is called too often.
 This is controlled by a `threshold` and a `period`.
-If the theshold is reached the log is ignored for the rest of the period.
+If the threshold is reached the log is ignored for the rest of the period.
 Warnings are \[optionally\] logged to inform the user that the log is being ignored when the threshold is hit.
 When the next period starts, another warning is logged, reporting the number of logs